Grouping & Aggregation¶

 unique combinations of the requested fields.
 To return those fields

-explicitly, combine groupby
+explicitly, combine groupby with fields=:

 GET /api/books?fields=author_id,title&groupby=author_id